Who Wrote the Book of Job?

 The Controversy Between Satan and God

 The story of Job started with a dialogue between Satan and God.
-The Lord said to Satan: “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”
-Then, Satan answered, “Does Job fear God for nothing?
-Have You not made a hedge around him, around his household, and around all that he has on every side? … But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face” (Job 1: 8-11).
+Then the Lord said to Satan, “Have you [a]considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”
+So Satan answered the Lord and said, “Does Job fear God for nothing?
+Have You not made a hedge around him, around his household, and around all that he has on every side?
+You have blessed the work of his hands, and his possessions have increased in the land.
+But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face!”
+(Job 1: 8-11).
 Satan said that the character Job had was selfish for he worshiped God to gain material blessings.

 God Accepted the Challenge